AlvaroRodriguezGallardo/src-brokering/README.md

 ## Operative system: Ubuntu 20.04

 I have used Docker Desktop aplication.
-The steps for a succesful execution of the container are:
+The steps for a succesful execution are:

 - docker build -t image1-fn example-fn